ramoshe/proj5-FSJS-publicAPIRequests/README.md

 # FSJS Project 5: Public API Requests
  My fifth project for the Full Stack Javascript Techdegree program at Treehouse.
-An app that
+An app that uses an API to generate fictional employees for a contact list.

 ## How To Use
  - You can view a live version of this project here: https://g.ramoshe.com/thp5-publicAPIRequests/